 - Using a spoon, scoop the dough out onto a parchment paper-lined cookie sheet (I get 12 decent-sized cookies).

 - Top each cookie with a sprinkle of the chopped dark chocolate.

 - Cool completely.
-This is VERY important, as it allows the cookies to set and hold together upon being picked up, as they have no binder or gluten.
+This is allows the cookies to set and hold together upon being picked up.

 If you have a chance to try this recipe, please leave a star rating and a comment below letting me know how you liked it!